Technology Transfer Office

 Limerick Technology Transfer Consortium

 UL Technology Transfer Office has partnered with Limerick Institute of Technology (LIT) to form the Limerick Technology Transfer Consortium.
-The aim of the Consortium is share technology transfer resources and expertise to deliver a professional and responsive service to Industry, spin out companies and our academic communities.
+The aim of the Consortium is to share technology transfer resources and expertise to deliver a professional and responsive service to Industry, spin out companies and our academic communities.

 The consortium will increase Industry engagement with its members and provide enhanced support for existing and new companies.
 This is facilitated by a consistent approach across the Consortium to the delivery of services such as technology transfer, research collaboration and licencing of intellectual property.